 Finally, we come to Torchic.
 The sheer brazenness of a chicken Pokemon lighting itself on fire is something we can get behind.
 When the squat critter even looks like a digestible nugget, we have absoultely no idea how this species survived in the wilds of Hoenn.
 Good for you, Torchic, just steer clear of any ketchup until you've evolved.

 What a breath of fresh air Gen 7 was.
 Popplio got a lot of hate when Pokemon Sun & Moon released because the internet (quite rightly) has no respect for circus clowns.
-But while that smiling seal deserved more respect than it got, it’s the twin stars of Litten and Rowlet that really seal the Generation’s lofty spot.
+But while that smiling seal deserved more love than it got, it’s the twin stars of Litten and Rowlet that really seal the Generation’s lofty spot.

 A sardonic kitten was never going to disappoint, and for once we were blessed with an evolution that went somewhere other than fire/fighting.
-A picture of Rowlet ought to be placed under the dictionary definition of "birb".
+Moving across, a picture of Rowlet ought to be placed under the dictionary definition of "birb".
 The bow tie is a beautiful touch and while he does go through a smarmy teenage phase as Dartrix, he eventually spreads his wings into the glorious Decidueye, who wouldn’t look out of place in Assassin’s Creed.

 Crocs and alligators are famously terrifying in both nature documentaries and our recurring nightmares.
 Totodile is therefore a trailblazer for being one of the most adorable toothy chompers we’ve ever seen.
 Sure, we’d never let his massive mouth and million glistening teeth anywhere near our bite-sized Pokepals, but with such pure energy, his jaws are firmly clamped on our heart.